Housing – COVID-19 Issues

 CARES Act Protections:

 Are you having trouble paying your mortgage due to events related to COVID-19?
 Do you have questions about whether the CARES Act can help you?
 The National Consumer Law Center has put together a help page to help answer your questions about both the CARES Act and other programs.
+In September, new rights for homeowners exiting forbearance were announced.

 They have also put together an overview of options if you are facing a foreclosure.